Richardaeld/google_translate_game/README.md

 1. Tester realizes that this is the **most** critical testing group because all these parts interact directly in the code and cannot be sensically tested independently.
 1. Tester will ***not*** reload browser between play throughs.
 1. Tester knows the correct content of game's header and when it should be visible.
+1. Tester will occasionally fail a game round just to be sure the lost condition works outside of optional settings

 #### Testing Step(s):
-1. Start a game with **default settings**.
+1. Start game with **default settings**
-1. Let timer run out and watch the game header change to "You Lose!".
-Let the game reset.
-1. Select next level of **Time on Clock** and start the game.
-1. Repeat steps 2 and 3 until all times have been selected.
-(Be careful not to miss the 1 minute setting.)
-1. Start another game and win this round.
+1. Win this round.
 Then, watch game header change to "You Win!".
 Let the game reset.
-1. Change **Number of Pairs** and repeat step 5.
-(Repeat this step until you've selected and won on all these options.)
+1. Change **Number of Pairs** to a untested amount and repeat step 2.
-1. Change **Base Language** and repeat step 5.
-(Repeat this step until you've selected and won on all these options.)
+1. Repeat steps 3 and 2 in that order until you've selected and won on all these **Number of Pairs** options.
+1. Change **Base Language** and repeat steps 2 ,3 and 4 in that order.
-1. Change **Difficulty** (increase **time on clock** if needed) and repeat step 5.
-(Repeat this step until you've selected and won on all these options.)
+1. Repeat step 5 until you've selected and won on all these options.
-(This can make the game extremely difficult.
-If required, the card's face div has an ID and the last number of this ID is used to pair the cards.)

 #### Document Result(s):
 1. Document any incidences of incorrect header presentation.
 1. Document any failure of the timer.
 1. Document any incorrect win/lose conditions.
 1. Document any multiple playthrough errors (mismatching cards, incorrect card placement, etc...).

+### **Checking Difficulty**

+---

+#### Expectation(s):
+1. The difficulty increases a delay between matching card pairs.

+#### Assumption(s):
+1. Tester will ***not*** reload browser between play throughs.
+1. The tester knows this can make the game extremely difficult or even unwinnable.
+1. The tester knows the card's face div has an ID and the last number of this ID is used to pair the cards.
+1. The tester will increase the **time on clock** if needed.
+1. The tester may not be able to complete this test on **hard** or **unforgiving** on a tablet or mobile device and thats acceptable.
+(Without an inspection mode, on a browser, these settings are extremely difficult especially with 15 pairs of cards in play.)

+#### Testing Step(s):
+1. Increase **difficulty** of the game.
+1. Run the **Testing Header Items and Game Ending Conditions and Multiple Round Playability** test in its entirety.
+1. Repeat step 2 on the **hard** **difficulty**.
+1. Repeat step 2 on the **unforgiving** **difficulty**.
+(Attempt to win these rounds but losing most of them wont negatively impact testing.)

+#### Document Result(s):

 ### **Checking Language Pairings**